Meet the Teaching Staff

 Favourite Sport – Cricket/Rugby also Clay Pigeon Shooting

 Music – everything from Elgar to Rag n Bone Man

-Jill also works with trainee teachers both through Keele University (KNSTE) and with our own teaching school (Blackfriars TSA) and Derby University, encouraging new entrants to the profession to develop a dynamic pupil centred approach in their teaching.
-She is also responsible for overseeing our local Newly Qualified Teachers.
+Jill also works with trainee teachers at Keele and North Staffordshire Teacher Education (KNSTE) encouraging new entrants to the profession to develop a dynamic pupil centred approach in their teaching.
+She is also the school mentor for Early Career Teachers (ECTs).

 Carolina has worked as a teacher in both mainstream and special needs schools in Staffordshire, and is currently in charge of Art and Design provision at Blackfriars.